Transitional Care Coordination

 Moving between care settings, such as from a hospital admission to home, is referred to as “transitions in care.”
 Oncology transitional care coordinators are medical social workers who work with your oncology team to ensure seamless transitions in your care while providing emotional support to you and your families during a stressful time.

 Should You Contact a Transitional Care Coordinator?

-The good news is that you do not need to contact a Transitional Care Coordinator; we will come to you when you are admitted to our hospital.
-The Transitional Care Coordinator is part of your cancer care team and will work with you and your family to make sure that all aspects of your cancer care are coordinated and seamless for you.
+The good news is that you don’t need to contact a transitional care coordinator; we will come to you when you are admitted to our hospital.
+The transitional care coordinator is part of your cancer care team and will work with you and your family to make sure that all aspects of your cancer care are coordinated and seamless for you.

 The Transitional Care Coordinator will assist you by:

 - Coordinating all of your outpatient appointments after being discharged from the hospital

 - Ensuring that you and your family understand your hospital discharge instructions